 - Personal Development: Communication plays a crucial role in personal growth.
 Individuals engage in self-talk, reflection, and introspection, enabling them to understand their emotions, goals, strengths, and areas for improvement.
 Effective self-communication promotes self-awareness and drives personal development.

 - Influencing and Persuading: Persuasive communication is a skill that can lead to impactful outcomes.
-Individuals who can present their ideas convincingly can influence decisions, garner support for causes, and drive change in various contexts, from advertising to politics.
+Individuals presenting their ideas convincingly can influence decisions, garner support for causes, and drive change in various contexts, from advertising to politics.

-- Social Change and Advocacy: Communication is a powerful tool for advocacy and social change.
+- Social Change and Advocacy: Communication is a powerful advocacy and social change tool.
 Activists, organizations, and movements utilize communication strategies to raise awareness about important issues, mobilize support, and bring about policy changes.

 Reference Article: